dean0x7d/pybinding/docs/tutorial/lattice.rst

 :meth:`.Lattice.add_sublattices()` method.
 The slightly faded out circles represent translations of the lattice in the primitive vector directions.

 The hoppings are specified using the :meth:`.Lattice.add_hoppings()` method and each one consists of `(relative_index, from_sublattice, to_sublattice, energy)`:

 * The main cell always has the index [0, 0].
 The `relative_index` represents the number of steps needed to reach another cell starting from the main one.
-Each cell is labeled with their `relative_index`, as seen in the figure.
+Each cell is labeled with its `relative_index`, as seen in the figure.

 * A hopping is created between the main cell and a neighboring cell specified by `relative_index`.